AmazingAng/WTF-Solidity/Languages/en/14_Interface_en/readme.md

 -----

-In this section, we use the interface contract of `ERC721` as an example to introduce the `abstract` and `interface` in `solidity` to help you better understand the `ERC721` standard.
+In this section, we use the interface contract of `ERC721` as an example to introduce the `abstract` and `interface` in `solidity`.
+This will also help you better understand the `ERC721` token standard.

-## Abstract
+## Abstract contract

-If there is at least one unimplemented function in a smart contract, that is, a function lacks the content in the body `{}`, the contract must be marked as `abstract`, otherwise the compilation will report an error; in addition, the unimplemented function requires `virtual` for subcontract rewriting.
+If a contract contains at least one unimplemented function (no contents in the function body `{}`), it must be labeled as `abstract`; Otherwise it will not compile.
+Moreover, the unimplemented function needs to be labeled as `virtual`.
-Take our previous [Insertion Sort Contract](https://github.com/AmazingAng/WTFSolidity/tree/main/07_InsertionSort) as an example, if we haven't figured out how to implement the insertion sort function, we can mark the contract as `abstract`, and then let others write it.
+Take our previous [Insertion Sort Contract](https://github.com/AmazingAng/WTFSolidity/tree/main/07_InsertionSort) as an example, if we haven't figured out how to implement the insertion sort function, we can mark the contract as `abstract`, and let others overwrite it in the future.

 ```solidity
 abstract contract InsertionSort{